VandyTheCoder/Iroha-2-Block-Explorer/README.md

 # Iroha 2 - Block Explorer
 Welcome to the Iroha 2 - Block Explorer!
-This is a Ruby on Rails application that [briefly describe the purpose and features of your project].
+This is a Ruby on Rails application that will be used to render the block explorer website for Iroha 2.
+This repository is still under development and thanks to the wonderful [Iroha 2](https://iroha.tech/) team that have inspired to implement this repository.

 ## Prerequisites
 Before you begin, make sure you have the following installed: